-CAMBER RODS ARE CURRENTLY OUT OF STOCK BUT WE EXPECT TO HAVE THEM AGAIN BY THE END OF JULY.
+CAMBER RODS ARE NOW BACK IN STOCK.
 THANK YOU FOR YOUR PATIENCE WHILE WE GOT WHAT WE NEEDED TO PUT THEM BACK ON OUR SHELVES.

 Because our products us the OE mounting points we had to add spacers to take up the difference and ensure we could use the OE mounting hardware to ensure proper fastener strength.

 On the frame side of the trailing arms the spacers need to fit the width of the OE mounting bracket and sleeve the 16 mm through hole to accept the OE 12 mm bolt.
 The figure below shows how this is accomplished.